Type to search

 Valkyrie Coffee Roasters

 Brew this: Are you a bourbon fan?
 The Kenyan Bourbon Barrel-Aged blend is considered a cult favorite.
-Its tasting notes of green apple, cookie dough, French vanilla, and maple syrup are perfect for the season.
+Its tasting notes include green apple, cookie dough, French vanilla, and maple syrup.